 VIG Insurance Group is an international insurance group headquartered in Vienna.
-It stands for stability and expertise in providing financial protection against risks.
-The roots of VIG Insurance Group reach back to the year 1824.
-An experience of almost 200 years and a focus on the core competence of providing insurance represent a solid and secure foundation for more than 22 million customers of VIG Insurance Group.
+VIG Insurance Group stands for stability and expertise in providing financial protection against risks.
+The roots of the Group reach back to the year 1824.
+Almost 200 years of experience and a focus on the core competence of providing insurance represent a solid and secure foundation for the around 28 million customers of VIG Insurance Group.

 As early as 1990, the former Wiener Städtische Versicherung AG created the foundations for a successful expansion into Central and Eastern Europe (CEE).
 The reorganisation in 2010 of the holding company VIENNA INSURANCE GROUP AG Wiener Versicherung Gruppe, headquartered in Vienna, was the result of the expansion actively pursued by VIG Insurance Group over the past two decades.
-Around 300 VIG Holding employees were assisting the Managing Board with managing and steering the participations in insurance companies 1 at the end of 2021.
+Around 300 VIG Holding employees were assisting the Managing Board with managing and steering the participations in insurance companies1 at the end of 2022.
 VIG Holding also operates directly in the corporate and large customer business and in reinsurance.

-The individual companies are primarily managed and monitored by their respective Supervisory Boards, in which members of the Managing Board of VIG Holding are always represented.
+The VIG insurance companies are primarily managed and monitored by their respective Supervisory Boards, in which members of the Managing Board of VIG Holding are always represented.
 Group-wide guidelines and policies are defined in the management areas of VIG Holding to assist with the management of participations in insurance companies and are also used in VIG Holding as a separate company.
-The management areas include Planning and Controlling, Strategy and Development, Asset Management, Reinsurance, Compliance, Enterprise Risk Management, Internal Audit, Actuarial Department, VIG Corporate IT, Holding IT, Finance Department, Process & Project Management and Human Resources.
+The management areas include Planning and Controlling, Strategy and Development, Asset Management (incl.
+Real Estate), Reinsurance, Compliance, Enterprise Risk Management, Internal Audit, Actuarial Department, VIG Corporate IT, Holding IT, Finance Department, Process & Project Management and Human Resources.